 Consider holding a few training sessions or booking a demo with your software provider to walk through the key features.
 You can also create simple cheat sheets or record short video tutorials for common tasks.
 The more resources you provide, the more confident your team will feel using the new platform.

-Configure Your Workflows
+Customize Your New Workflows

 This is where you can see some of the biggest efficiency gains.
 Many document management systems allow you to set up automated workflows.
 This means the software can automatically move documents through different steps, like sending a contract for approval or filing a signed client agreement.